Amukayoung/openpdf/README.md

 ## Usage

 1. Create a React component that you want to convert to a PDF.
-For example:
+See in the example below:

    ```javascript
    import React from 'react';